jonschwadron/replicalabs-ansible/README.md

 Build Order
 -------------
 These scripts have been provided to facilitate the build of all required libraries on a brand new 14.04 operating system.
 Run the scripts in the order provided.
-If they do not run, simply change permissions [sudo chmod +x <script>.sh].
+If they do not run, simply change permissions [sudo chmod +x script.sh].

 - linux_setup.sh: Installs all packages and dependencies for Replica Labs libraries.
 The OpenCV download might hang; if so, download the .zip directly (copy line 33) and rerun the script.
 - clone_repos.sh: Clones all repositories under the Replica Labs GitHub account.
 The core libraries are built for you.
 The rest (iDTAM, VideoUpoader, Rendor, and Server) are merely cloned.
 Build them as needed.